arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Linux
 <br></br>

-Within Portenta X8, the command `ls /dev/ttyUSB* /dev/ttyACM*` can be used to list available serial ports in Linux.
-Typically, USB serial devices appear as _/dev/ttyUSBx_ or _/dev/ttyACMx_.
+For the Portenta X8, when you have admin (root) access, you can execute the command `ls /dev/ttyUSB* /dev/ttyACM* /dev/ttymxc*` within the shell to list available serial ports in Linux.
+Typically, USB serial devices could appear as _/dev/ttyUSBx_, _/dev/ttyACMx_, or _/dev/ttymxcx_.

 ```
-ls /dev/ttyUSB* /dev/ttyACM*
+ls /dev/ttyUSB* /dev/ttyACM* /dev/ttymxc*
-/dev/ttymxc1   // Something similar
+/dev/ttymxc2   // Something similar
 ```

-The output _/dev/ttymxc1_ is an example of a potential serial device you might find on Portenta X8.
+The output _/dev/ttymxc2_ is an example of a potential serial device you might find on Portenta X8.

 Following Python® script uses the _pyserial_ library to communicate with devices over UART.
 It defines the `processData` function which prints the received data.
 You can modify this function based on your application's needs.